jacebenson/cedar/docs/docs/environment-variables.md

 ### Accessing API URLs

-Redwood automatically makes your API URL configurations from the web section of your `redwood.toml` available globally.
+Cedar automatically makes your API URL configurations from the web section of your `redwood.toml` available globally.
 They're accessible via the `window` or `global` objects.
 For example, `global.RWJS_API_GRAPHQL_URL` gives you the URL for your graphql endpoint.